epassi/epbp/README.md

 1. Run `npm install`.
 2. Run `bower install`.
 3. Run `grunt`.
-Build preview will open in browser
+Build preview will open in browser.

 Browser will show live preview of changes to source files.